rileykwok/Food-Classification/README.md

    - missing apple pie in the last apple pie pic
    - strange colours of the last baby pork ribs pic

-The size of the images are also inconsistent as shown in the height against width plot shown below:
+The size of the images are also inconsistent as shown in the height against width plot shown below, but all the images have at least one side with 512 pixels, so we dont have to worry about extremely small images that is pixelated.

 <img src = "https://github.com/rileykwok/Food-Classification/blob/master/img/picsize.PNG" width="400">